steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 ![Create exemption](../Images/asc-management-ports-resource-exemption.gif?raw=true)

-6. The create **exemption pane** opens:
+6. The **Create exemption pane** opens:
    *	Keep the default name.
    *    Click the expiration button ON and set datetime for two days ahead on 12:00 AM.

     - Select **Waiver** as exemption category.
     - Provide a description: **Testing exemption capability – module 3**.